TOKENS OF THE SOMERSET COALFIELD

 The most productive years for the coalfield were around the beginning of C20, but productivity went into sharp decline after WWI.
 In 1901 there were around 79 active collieries, but when the industry was nationalised in 1947 there were only twelve, with half of those being closed soon afterwards.

-In general the coalfield was small, with many geographical faults which complicated economical coal getting.
+In general the coalfield was small, with many geological faults which complicated economical coal getting.
 Most of the best seams were already being exhausted in the first two decades of the C20, and thereafter most remaining seams were often very small, making them uneconomical for investment in modern mining methods and equipment.
 The last mine closed in 1974.

 “The History of the Somerset Coalfield”, a detailed account by C.G.Down and A.J.Warrington,